Research

 photometric quasar clustering

-Using projected clustering statistics, we study the relationship between accreting black holes and galaxies, in order to learn about the dark matter halo masses occupied by the active galaxies and their black holes.
-We use machine learning techniques to identify a Hyper-Suprime Camera (HSC)-observed sample of ~ 34,000 quasars and examine how often they are near to one of ~ 1.7 million luminous red galaxies; this spatial correlation relates directly to the halo mass.
+In Córdova Rosado et al. 2024b we use projected clustering statistics to study the relationship between accreting black holes and galaxies, in order to learn about the dark matter halo masses occupied by the active galaxies and their black holes.
+We use machine learning techniques to identify a Hyper Suprime-Cam (HSC)-observed sample of ~ 34,000 quasars and examine how often they are near to one of ~ 1.7 million luminous red galaxies; this spatial correlation relates directly to the halo mass.
 Interestingly, we find a relationship between how dusty the active galaxy is and how massive is its halo, with the unobscured quasars residing in halos that are four-five times more massive than those around their obscured conterparts.
 This points us to think quasars may have more elaborate formation histories than what we already thought we knew.

 spectroscopic follow-up of quasar clustering

-We currently study the real-space spatial correlations between spectroscopically-observed Active Galactic Nuclei (AGN) by combing our HSC-derived quasar sample with Dark Energy Spectroscopic Instrument (DESI) survey validation data.
+In Córdova Rosado et al. 2024c, we studied the real-space spatial correlations between spectroscopically-observed Active Galactic Nuclei (AGN) by combing our HSC-derived quasar sample with Dark Energy Spectroscopic Instrument (DESI) survey validation data.
 With this new information, we have precise redshifts and emission lines with which we can confirm the AGN classification.
-We're wrapping up the last steps of the analysis and are excited to share more in the coming months.
+We find that although we don't have a large enough sample to independently confirm the halo mass difference with high statistical significance, we do find that the masses we do constrain are entirely consistent with our previous results, wherein unobscured (least dusty) AGN are in dark matter halos that are ~5 times larger than those that host obscured (dusty) AGN.

 solar alignments in ancestral monumental architecture